The 211th issue of the Revue d'Histoire de la Shoah, first issue emanating from the new editorial committee led by Audrey Kichelewski

 Jean-Marc Dreyfus (University of Manchester/ Centre d'Histoire de Sciences Po)

-Editorial board: Claire Andrieu (Sciences Po),
+Editorial committee: Claire Andrieu (Sciences Po),

 Deborah Barton (University of Montreal),